by Tammy Taylor~

 Each of us listens to the other’s point of view.
 And not just plotting out our response but really listening.
 Then the other partner has an opportunity to voice their point of view.
 If there’s just no meeting in the middle, RancherMan & I typically decide whose way of thinking matters to them the most.

-Sometimes for one of us it’s just a preference to do something one way while for the other it’s much more important to do it their way instead.
+Sometimes for one of us it’s just a preference to do something one way while for the other it’s much more important in this case to do it their way instead.
 If it means more to me than to him, he concedes and we do things my way.
 If it means more to him than to me, I concede.
 We have to be honest with ourselves here, but we’ve always been able to do that.

 But it’s never a power struggle where we want to win just to say we won!
 Of course it helps that our #1 goal is to serve each other, so we never get into a battle of will.